 An Efficient approach is to use dynamic programming and basic mathematics.
-According to given condition sum of any of three positive integer is not greater than 15000.
+According to the given condition sum of any of three positive integers is not greater than 15000.
 Therefore there can be only 24(150001/3) cubes are possible in the range of 1 to 15000.

 Now instead of iterating all triplets we can do much better by the help of above information.
 Fixed first two indices i and j such that instead of iterating over all k(j < k ≤ n), we can iterate over all the 24 possible cubes, and for each one, (let's say P) check how many occurrence of P – (a[i] + a[j]) are in a[j+1, j+2, … n].

-But if we compute the number of occurance of a number say K in a[j+1, j+2, … n] then this would again be counted as slow approch and would definitely give TLE.
-So we have to think a different approach.
+But if we compute the number of occurrences of a number say K in a[j+1, j+2, … n] then this would again be counted as slow approach and would definitely give TLE.
+So we have to think of a different approach.